Protect your pet with proper wellness care.

 Laboratory tests may be recommended in geriatric pets (six years of age and older), pets receiving chronic medication, or when the examination reveals potential problems with internal organs.

 Vaccinations are the standard essential tool for infectious disease prevention.
 We use a three-year rotational vaccination protocol for dogs, which splits the core vaccines: rabies, parvovirus, and distemper.
 This way we achieve prolonged protection while minimizing the impact on the immune system.
+Kennel cough (Bordetella) vaccine is given annually to maintain proper protection.
+Certain specific vaccines, such as those for Lyme disease and Leptospirosis, may be recommended if we establish at the wellness consultation that your pet is at risk of contracting those diseases.

 Cats receive annual vaccinations for Feline Leukemia, Calicivirus, Rhinotracheitis and Panleukopenia.